JiscRDSS/Canonical-data-model/Data-Model/Diagrams/readme.md

 The data model file in this folder can be viewed using [StarUML](http://staruml.io/).

+Links and additional information are being added to this document over time.

 ##Background

 As part of the the Research Data Shared Service, I was asked to devise a data model which could be understood to underpin the processes for which the Shared Service project seeks to provide an infrastructure.
 Metadata requirements from across this landscape were considered - current Research Information Systems, repositories etc. The idea was to simplify these processes into activities that a researcher performs with the desire to capture metadata around these processes.
 Capture at the point of creation and the use of persistent identifiers were both strong drivers in this model and are reflected in the architecture.
 Key requirements such as integration of research objects (publications, datasets and software) and the avoidance of re-keying information (details pulled through PiDs, automatic creation and transit of metadata from DMPs and equipment) are central to the design.
 To this end, the Project entity is also an important part of the model.
 This is an intellectual asset that centralises many of the material and non-material processes across the time frame of the project (generating collection level data and metadata).